 Our Board of Directors maintains a profile of the Non-Executive Directors containing guidance and requirements with respect to composition of the Board and competences and experience of its Non-Executive members.
 The profile is available on the website of the Company.
-In 2012 the Board has carried out an assessment on the basis of which it has determined that the requirements of the profile of the Non-Executive Directors continue to be met.
+In 2013 the Board has carried out an assessment on the basis of which it has determined that the requirements of the profile of the Non-Executive Directors continue to be met.
 In addition, any Non-Executive Director's (re)appointment to the Board shall be based on consistency with the profile.
 With respect to the composition of the Board of Directors, it is noted that the Directors have been and will continue to be selected on the basis of their professional backgrounds and skills in line with the global nature and identity of the Company and its business.
-In this context, the new rules as set out in the Act on Management and Supervision (entering into force on January 1, 2013) with respect to the distribution of board seats will be considered.
+Within these parameters, the Board of Directors pays attention to gender diversity in accordance with article 2:166 of the Dutch Civil Code, although so far this has not resulted in increased gender diversity in the Board.

-Executive Officers
+Officers